 - Nostalgia Cud – Our pasts, our memories are functions of what we have consumed.
 So, to take what I have already devoured and assemble and repackage it so easily for me to re-consume is an affront.
 You know what?
 I consumed the hell out of the book.
 So, who’s the worse person here – Ernest Cline or me?
 It is entirely valid to view RPO as a paean to the 80s and Back When The Internet Was Plain Vanilla 8-Bit ASCII And Ours, and who am I to gatekeep our history?
 But, it’s not a coincidence that 1980s worship has made a resurgence when its core demographic is at peak spending power.
 The moment I hit 40, long-lost memories from my childhood came zooming back.
 Perhaps it’s called a mid-life crisis because the first half of your life flashes before your eyes very slowly, over the course of a few years.
 Is this a natural biochemical thing or memories triggered because Richard Blade is my radio DJ again, and I Ran and 99 Luftballons is in every drug commercial and cover band’s repertoire?
 Couldn’t tell you, but I strongly recall Cousin Dhivya still owes me for “accidentally” pouring hot pink nail polish on my favorite grey net tank top while we danced to the MTV premiere of INXS’s New Sensation.
 Sure that blast from the past has nothing to do with #INXS40.

-- Not Neutrality – James Halliday is Project Gutenberg‘s Michael Hart and OASIS is the internet Michael envisioned.
-Here are some of the last words Michael wrote me before he died in 2011.
+Not Neutrality – James Halliday is Project Gutenberg‘s Michael Hart and OASIS is the internet Michael envisioned.
+Here are some of the last words Michael wrote to me before he died in 2011.

 Take the bricks and create anew.
 OASIS is about so much more than gaming, coin mining and escape from a terrible reality.
 It is where thousands of people like Wade Watts go to learn, explore and build in a space that belongs to everyone, not just to blindly ingest a reconstituted past.
 Further, IOI, like Disney, AT&T, Viacom, Elsevier and many more, wants to destroy this public domain to privatize, gate and charge for entry.
 They don’t want to build anything, just resell us to us.
 So, how is writing this book and publishing it with Random House while simultaneously selling the film rights to Warner Bros anything other than plain cheek or, worse, cold resignation and “clanning up” with the Sixers?
 Wade and the gunters may have won, but we didn’t.